-This letter is inspired by a campaign of the American Anti-Slavery Society (AAS) in 1835 in which they mailed anti-slavery printed materials to leaders in the slave states.
-It is also inspired to some extent by the very famous Saturday Night Live comedy skit, "Tech Talk," about the iphone5 in response to the Mayfair resident complaints about the inconvenience of having Lee Parkway name changed.
+This letter is inspired by a campaign by the American Anti-Slavery Society (AAS) in 1835 in which they mailed anti-slavery printed materials to leaders in the slave states.
+It is also inspired by some extent by the very famous Saturday Night Live comedy skit, "Tech Talk," about the iphone5 in response to the Mayfair resident complaints about the inconvenience of having Lee Parkway name changed.

 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose a short account, "Moses Roper to Thomas Price," pp. 23, from Blassingame's "Slave Testimony," LSU Press.
-It is an account about a preacher named George, nothing else of his name is left to history who persisted in preaching and resisted his persecution and so was burnt alive.
-This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas's plantation mentality.
+So I enclose a short account, "Letters of Nancy Cartwright," pp. 87, from Blassingame's "Slave Testimony," LSU Press.
+Nancy pleads for her mother to come quickly before she is sold away.
+She pleads, "Mother!
+My dear mother!
+Do not forsake me, for I feel desolate!"
+This account might be something to consider while you gaze down on the one-third Arlington Hall replica.